 If an emergency occurs while school is in session, the district’s first action is to make sure students and staff are safe and to engage local emergency officials to determine next steps, gather information and discuss what information can be released so as not to hinder any necessary police investigations.
-The district will then use appropriate methods of communication to inform parents and the community members; in the event of a crisis, parents should monitor phones, email, website, district social media channels or local media for information about the status of the event; one or many of these methods may be used to share information based on the situation and guidance from legal and Emergency Response officials.
+The district will then use appropriate methods of communication to inform families and community members; in the event of a crisis, parents should monitor phones, email, website, district social media channels or local media for information about the status of the event.
+One or many of these methods may be used to share information based on the situation and guidance from legal and emergency response officials.

-The Forest Hills Crisis Response Team is comprised of counselors, psychologists, teachers, administrators and various community partners who work collaboratively to ensure the physical and mental well-being of students and employees in the event of a district crisis, such as natural disasters, intruders, car accident or a death within the school community.
-The CRT mission is to provide our students and staff with all of the supports necessary in time of need.
+The Forest Hills TECIP Team is comprised of counselors, psychologists, teachers, administrators and various community partners who work collaboratively to ensure the physical and mental well-being of students and employees in the event of a district crisis, such as natural disasters, intruders, car accident or a death within the school community.
+This team works to provide our students and staff with all of the supports necessary in time of need.

 Safety Tip Line